trinhity2023/Interactive_Marketing_Attribution_with_R_Shiny/README.md

 It offers insights into important metrics from the first project as such as response rates, offer ranking, and customer demographics.

-Additionally, the dashboard provides new insights into low engagement user tactics, offer effectiveness, and potential store locations to inform marketing strategy.
+Additionally, the dashboard provides new insights into low engagement users, offer effectiveness, and potential store locations to inform marketing strategy.

 Check out the [RShiny app](https://rewardsoffermarketingattribution2.shinyapps.io/starbucksv2/) here!